Git activity punchcard

 Extracting the data from Git

-The simplest way to get the number of commits per day in a given repo is to use git log with a custom format1 to print the timestamp for every commit; then discard the time portion (keeping only the date); then count the occurrence of each date with uniq -c:
+The simplest way to get the number of commits per day in a given repo is to use git log with a custom format1 to print the date for every commit; then count the occurrence of each date with uniq -c:

 15 2019-12-02